English Curd Rice (100 G) and English Indian Sambar Rice (1 Cup)

 Hydration

-Drink plenty of water before and during your meal to help with digestion and satiety.
+Drink water before and during the meal to help with digestion and glucose management.

 Mindful Eating